News items affecting gays, lesbians, bisexuals & transsexuals

 ||2009-APR-03: IA: Unanimous decision of the state supreme court

 legalizes SSM: In the case of Varnum vs.

 same-sex couples challenged the 1998 Iowa marriage law which limits marriage

 to one man and one woman.
 The Iowa Supreme Court delivered a unanimous

 verdict, ruling that the 1998 law limiting marriage to one man and one woman

 conflicted with the equal protection clause in the state constitution that

-requires people to be treated equally.
+requires people -- and thus couples -- to be treated equally.
 Since the constitution trumps a piece

 of legislation, they ruled that SSM is legal in the state.